evaera/roblox-lua-promise/lib/README.md

         myFunction():andThen(print)
         ```

+        You do not need to use `pcall` within a Promise.
 Errors that occur during execution will be caught and turned into a rejection automatically.
 If `error()` is called with a table, that table will be the rejection value.
 Otherwise, string errors will be converted into `Promise.Error(Promise.Error.Kind.ExecutionError)` objects for tracking debug information.

         You may register an optional cancellation hook by using the `onCancel` argument:
           * This should be used to abort any ongoing operations leading up to the promise being settled.